pvtrov/darwins-world/README.md

 # Darwins-World

-Do you wanna create your own world, full of sweet jaguars which feed on sunflowers instead of meat?
+Do you wanna create your own world, full of sweet jaguars which are fen with sunflowers instead of meat?
 If so, click on the bomb and blow whole Universe!

 ![This is an image](https://github.com/pvtrov/resources/blob/main/start.png)